Course and Exam Policies

-POC offers a number of courses, webinars and a Trained Professional Organizers exam.
+POC offers a number of Zoom courses, recorded courses and a Trained Professional Organizers exam.
 This page contains important information about the policies and procedures for these educational offerings.

-- Completion of twelve (12) classes – ten (10) core classes and any two (2) specialty classes is mandatory in order to write the exam.
+- Completion of all core classes and any two (2) specialty classes is mandatory in order to write the exam.
 POC members who have been a member for a minimum of the past 3 consecutive years can challenge the exam.

 - Only POC members are eligible to write the Trained Professional Organizer Exam.
 Become a member.